SynApps/trackman/README.md

 /public/503.error.html
 ```

-On the fist publish after the addon install, your html file(s) and every internal assets linked will be pushed to s3.
+On the fist publish after the addon install, your html file(s) and every internal assets linked will be pushed to our server so that we can store them properly on S3.
 On the next publications, only modified assets will be published.